aakashjhawar/AvatarGAN/README.md

 - Using ReLU activation in generator for all layers except for the output, which uses tanh.
 - Using LeakyReLU activation in the discriminator for all layer.

-Checkout the detailed explanation of AvatarGAN in the blog [AvatarGAN](https://medium.com/@aakashjhawar)
+Checkout the detailed explanation of AvatarGAN in the article [AvatarGAN](https://aakashjhawar.medium.com/avatargan-generate-cartoon-images-using-gan-1ffe7d33cfbb)

 ![DCGAN](https://github.com/aakashjhawar/AvatarGAN/blob/master/assets/images/DCGAN.png)